 - Arm power: It will make your arms more powerful, improving your performance in other exercises and activities as a result.

 - Improve your posture.
-When practiced with proper form, upright row exercises help build strength in your upper body stabilizer muscle groups, helping you stand up tall and keep your back straight.
+When practiced with proper form, rope upright row exercises help build strength in your upper body stabilizer muscle groups, helping you stand up tall and keep your back straight.